Over the ages, people have attributed many facts to numbers.

 The state of Mississippi is the 31st most expansive US state in terms of land, with some 46,923 square miles (121,530 square kilometers).

 Speaking of the US, the 31st president of the US was Herbert Hoover.
 He served as the President from 1929 to 1933 and is known as the President in power when the Great Depression struck the US.
 The Hoover Dam is also named after him.

-Number 31 is the code word that Barney Stinson from the hit US sitcom How I Met Your Mother uses to refer to the mother of his child, who he met on the 31st of August.
+Number 31 is the code word that Barney Stinson from the hit US sitcom How I Met Your Mother uses to refer to the mother of his child, who he met on August 31st.

 One of the largest paintings ever completed by Jackson Pollock, one of the most influential abstract expressionist artists from the US, is titled “One: Number 31”.

 31 is the name of an American horror film released in 2016.
 Produced, written, and directed by Rob Zombie, it’s set in the 70s and follows a group of five carnival workers who get kidnapped by a group of clowns.
 Sounds like a real laugh!

 When you combine the first eight digits of π (Pi), it adds up to 31.